codebuglab/laravel-go-translate/README.md

 ## Notices

 - this package build upon [dejurin/php-google-translate-for-free](https://github.com/dejurin/php-google-translate-for-free) package which use google translate to translate languages and some times you take bans from google for translating multiple lines in a few amount of time, So and for now if you face some problems during translating exit command by clicking `ctrl+c` and try to change your ip address of wait for couple or hours till the ban ends.
+- Supported languages are listed in [Google API docs](https://cloud.google.com/translate/docs/languages) you might need to take a look for the `ISO-639-1` code which will use to translate your language.

 ## Testing